PBug90/w3gphp/README.md

 This library should be fully compatible with existing versions, only enhancing its functionality.
 It adds another property called "json_parsed_full" to the PHP class object that allows retrieval of well-defined data structures.

 ### Supported PHP Versions
-The automated test pipeline comes 7.1, 7.2 and 7.3.
+The automated test pipeline covers php versions of 7.1, 7.2 and 7.3.
 Support for older versions is not guaranteed.

 #### Normalized JSON data structures